News & Events

 As part of the Romance Languages major, students can join our Italian Club, coordinated by Dr. Maria Roglieri, Professor of Italian.
 In recent years, the club has hosted a variety of Movie Nights, Gelato Nights, and Bocce Night – and Dr. Roglieri has taken students on trips to Ellis Island, The Metropolitan Museum of Art, and the acclaimed Mario Batali restaurant, Eataly.

 Proficiency in two foreign languages helps majors find employment in the public and private sectors.
 Romance Languages majors can find careers in the following areas: environmental firms and public health, advertising and marketing, finance, public relations, technology, healthcare, media, education, travel, and linguistics.
-For more information about what you can do with this major, visit our Career Services website.
+For more information about what you can do with this major, visit our Jobs for Romance Languages and Spanish majors.

 Denize Lauture, Assistant Professor of French